 Yes, you can argue the Nick Fury character later evolved into the hard-boiled agent of Shield we know in the Marvel Cinematic Universe (MCU).
 This almost feminine Nick Fury in Captain Marvel scores 3 out of 5 dangers because the Nick Fury we receive is so unlike the Nick Fury he should be.

 This review will be lost in the sea of praise for Brie Larson as a badass Captain Marvel, but just as people came down off the high of Black Panther is one of the greatest movies of all time because it was unabashedly black, eventually, politically correct reviews will be seen for what they are too.

-I can easily recommend this film.
-It really is a good story, well acted and showcases the major Marvel character Captain Marvel for all her power with hope for the Avengers in Avengers End Game.
+Captain Marvel is easily recommended for general satisfaction in storytelling.
+It is a good story.
+It is well acted.
+It showcases the major Marvel character Captain Marvel for all her power with hope for the Avengers in Avengers End Game.

 For all the positives to be found in the Captain Marvel film, it should be obvious to anyone that something is missing in the movie.
 It’s like a romantic comedy with two leads who share no chemistry.
 And while there are sparks and even a small flame in Captain Marvel, it’s no bonfire, it’s really just a warm fire.